Ah yes, winter in a camper.

 THREE WINTERS, THREE EXPERIMENTS

 My first winter after living in the COMET for the summer and fall, I rented a TINY 50 square foot closet under the stairs in a collective house/commune and lived there over the winter.
 Yep, just like Harry Potter.
-It was $60/month and included communal meals and utilities/basic living supplies like soap and toilet paper (bulk items, basically).
+It was less than $100/month and included communal meals and utilities/basic living supplies like soap and toilet paper (bulk items, basically).

 It was awesome!
-We’ve been on 3 other major road trips in the Honda Element since then - living in our converted vehicle/camper for up to 5 months at a time.
+We’ve been on a few other major road trips in the Honda Element since then - living in our converted vehicle/camper for up to 6 months at a time.

-This winter we are trying something new - house sitting.
+The next winter we tried something new - house sitting.

-We landed a gig renovating and restoring a retro 1950’s home and are living in it throughout the winter while we work on it.
-It’s a summer home so the owners won’t be back until then.
-It’s been great to have a warm home to snuggle up in when it’s this cold outside (ZERO freaking degrees!).
+We landed a gig renovating and restoring a retro 1950’s home and lived in it throughout the winter while we worked on it.
+It’s a summer home so the owners were not there.
+It was great to have a warm home to snuggle up in when it’s this cold outside.

 If you are camping out in your trailer or van/vehicle, here are some tips to stay warm: